 The program of new works is generated by a number of means, including new development in and around the Local Government Area.
 Council is currently developing a strategic capital works program that will provide a framework for a more structured approach to the need for capital works.
-The Long Term Financial Plan and the 2023-24 Operational Plan and Budget provide details of Council's capital expenditure.
+The Long Term Financial Plan and the 2022-23 Operational Plan and Budget provide details of Council's capital expenditure.

 As indicated in the demand forecast section of the plan, there will be growth in and around the city over the coming years that will have an impact on the types of buildings and facilities that Council owns and manages.
 Council is currently working closely with the major land developers in the Local Government Area to ensure that there are appropriate buildings and facilities available to the community of the new estates.
-More specifically, Council is working with Landcom and NSW Department of Family and Community Services (through Housing NSW) on the buildings and facilities required as part of the redevelopment of housing estates in the Local Government Area.